Pravko-Solutions/FlashLearn/README.md

 ]
 print(client.chat.completions.create(model=MODEL_NAME, messages=msgs).choices[0].message.content)
 ```
-## Skill is just a simple dictionary
+## "Skill" is just a simple dictionary
 You can make your own, use predefined or generate them based on sample data.

 ```python